chiraggupta/ChiragGupta.com/_posts/2020-06-12-mushroom-burgers.md

 categories: recipes
 ---

 I grew up in a vegetarian household and burgers meant mince vegetable patties.
-I loved eating them but the flavour profile was all about the crunchy exterior and spices and that made them feel like a fried snack.
+I loved eating them but the flavour profile was all about the crunchy exterior and spices, which made them taste like a fried snack.
 After I discovered real burgers, I pretty much stopped ordering vegetarian burgers.
 I don't think I would hate a McVeggie or the good old McAloo Tikki, it's just that there are much better options easily available at good burger chains, independent burger restaurants and farmer's markets.

-Sometime last year I was looking for what to make for Sunday dinner and stumbled upon a few veggie burger recipes that got me interested.
-The first attempt was a bean burger and that wasn't bad at all so I started trying out different veggie burgers recipes every Sunday.
+Sometime last year I stumbled upon a few veggie burger recipes that got me interested.
+I tried making a bean burger and that wasn't bad at all so I started trying out different veggie burger recipes every Sunday.
 After a few trials and errors I landed onto my new favourite veggie burger recipe.
 It's based on [a recipe from Chef John at FoodWishes](https://www.youtube.com/watch?v=Ub8F-ACkkYU) but I've tweaked the process and ingredients to my liking.
 These burgers are healthy, tasty and everyone at home really enjoys them so give it a try.

 ![Mushroom burger served with brioche bun and lettuce]({{ site.baseurl }}/assets/mushroom_burgers_recipe.jpg){: .post-image}